tnightengale/template-poetry-docker/README.md

 a way to develop inside the container, using the VS Code editor.

-There is also a `make it` command for interactively entering the container in a shell, if not using VS Code Dev Continers.
+There is also a `make it` command for interactively entering the container in a shell, if not using VS Code Dev Containers.